tdammers/ghc-wiki/newcomers-tutorial.md

 Of course, we can't ever be sure of how hard a task is before doing it, so apologies if one of these is too hard.

+Either way, **if you are going to work on something, make sure a ticket exists for it**.
+This is essential for all sorts of things, but most importantly, attaching things to tickets makes sure they don't get lost.
+So if there is no ticket for it yet, do file one. **(TODO: put link to issue tracker here)**

 Apart from that, you are encouraged to ask for a starting point on IRC or the `ghc-devs` [mailing list](mailing-lists-and-irc).
 There someone familiar with the process can help you find a ticket that matches your expertise and help you